wagtail/wagtail/docs/advanced_topics/custom_tasks.rst

 Wagtail provides one built in task type: ``GroupApprovalTask``, which allows any user in specific groups to approve or reject moderation.

-However, it is possible to add your task types in code.
+However, it is possible to add your own task types in code.
 Instances of your custom task can then be created in the ``Tasks`` section of the Wagtail Admin.

 Task models
 ~~~~~~~~~~~